jrmph/jrm-api/README.md

 # Endpoint file format / template

-Shin expects each endpoint file in the `api/` folder to export at least two things:
+Chaldea expects each endpoint file in the `api/` folder to export at least two things:

 * `meta` — metadata used by the UI and by the server to expose the endpoint.
 * `onStart` — an async function that receives the Node/Express `req` and `res` objects and handles the request.